 Want to claim your tax back?

 For more advice on claiming tax back for construction workers, get in touch with Irish Tax Rebates today!
-Claim tax back online using our simple online authorisation form and don’t forget – you can claim tax back for the last four years!
+Claim tax back online using our simple 60-second authorisation form and don’t forget – you can claim tax back for the last four years!